-Firearms security handbook provides guidance for police and others on securely storing and moving guns.
+The firearms security handbook provides guidance for police and others on securely storing and moving guns.

 Firearms security: a brief guide is also available.

-The 2011 leaflet Air weapons: a brief guide to safety contains information on the safe handling and storage of air weapons, the different types of air weapons and air weapons and the law.
+The 2011 leaflet air weapons: a brief guide to safety contains information on the safe handling and storage of air weapons, the different types of air weapons and air weapons and the law.

 Other publications include:

-- Air gun owners: new legislation - leaflet from 2004 provides advice on how to comply with the ban on self-contained gas cartridge weapons
+- air gun owners: new legislation - leaflet from 2004 provides advice on how to comply with the ban on self-contained gas cartridge weapons

-- Deactivation of firearms - these specifications were revised in 2010
+- deactivation of firearms - these specifications were revised in 2010

-- Firearms and ammunition handed in during the firearms amnesty 2003 - a table outlining the types and numbers of weapons and ammunition handed over
+- firearms and ammunition handed in during the firearms amnesty 2003 - a table outlining the types and numbers of weapons and ammunition handed over

 Changes in the law